 They continued to live there until about 1967.

 John Havens Thornton was a painter and sculptor, and was a assistant professor of art at the Massachusetts College of Art.
-They lived sporadically at 12 Hereford and the property was primarily rented to physicians for their medical offices.
+Naomi Ann Thornton was an actor and acting teacher, and in 1963 was founder of the Theatre Company of Boston.

 On February 14, 1985, 12 Hereford was purchased from John Havens Thornton by H & P Associates LP (Bernard M. Hochfeld, Chief Executive Officer).
 In March of 1985, it applied for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office into five apartments.